Dental Assistants Vs. Dental Hygienists: What's the Difference?

 Dental assistants perform both preparatory and break-down duties in the office.
 Some of these duties include disinfecting and laying out instruments for a dentist, obtaining patients' dental records, handing instruments to dentists during procedures and instructing patients on how to care for their teeth after they leave the dentist's office.

 Dental assistants often prepare other materials for use by the dentist, such as x-ray machines, impression materials, anesthetics and cement.
-Other tasks may include office secretarial work such as billing patients, making sure payments are received and ordering dental supplies.
+Other tasks may include office secretarial work, such as billing patients, making sure payments are received and ordering dental supplies.
+Depending on the state of employment, dental assistants may be allowed to do some additional advanced duties, including applying topical anesthetic, sealant applications, coronal polishing and fluoride applications.

-Many states require the dental assistant to be licensed, especially if he or she will be working with x-ray machines.
-According to the U.S. Bureau of Labor Statistics (BLS) dental assistants made median annual wages of $34,500 per year as of May 2012 (www.bls.gov).
-The BLS projected that these workers could expect a 25% rise in employment between 2012 and 2022.
+Many states require that dental assistant be licensed, but these requirements vary.
+Some states have regulations that require aspiring dental assistants to complete one-year certificate or diploma programs.
+According to the U.S. Bureau of Labor Statistics (BLS) dental assistants made median annual salaries of $35,390 as of May 2014.
+The BLS projected that these workers could expect an 18% rise in employment opportunities between 2014 and 2024.

 Dental Hygienist: Overview

-A dental hygienist performs tasks that are more advanced and independent; they now perform several tasks that were only done by dentists in the past.
+A dental hygienist performs tasks that are more advanced and independent.
 Their duties may include polishing patients' teeth, removing hard and soft deposits from teeth and using several tools to remove tartar, plaque and stains.
 Hygienists may also develop x-ray film.

-There is a high demand for dental hygienists, and the BLS projected 33% growth in the field between 2012 and 2020.
-As of May 2012, median annual earnings of dental hygienists were $70,210 according to the BLS.
+The BLS projected a 19% growth rate in the dental hygiene field between 2014 and 2024, which is considerably faster compared to other career fields.
+As of May 2014, the median annual earnings of dental hygienists were $71,520, according to the BLS.